davendw49/awesome-LKM-paper/README.md

 <!--For the stacks can be used to develop LKM-->

 ## Contact Me
-If you have any question and comment, please feel free to let us know: 📧[Cheng Deng](mailto:davendw@sjtu.edu.cn).
+If you have any questions or comments, please feel free to let us know: 📧 [Cheng Deng](mailto:davendw@sjtu.edu.cn).
 The main contribution of the contributor:
 - **[Cheng Deng](https://www.big-cheng.com) @ SJTU**
 - **[Peng Yu](1844507435@qq.com) @ SJTU**